ryumada/vscode-extensions-recommendations/README.md

 # VSCode Workspace Extensions Recommendations
-This repository contains the collections of my extensions lists while coding in Visual Studio Code (vs code).
+This repository contains the collection of my extension lists while coding in [Visual Studio Code](https://code.visualstudio.com/) (aka vscode).
 The lists are created based on the technology I used for development.

 ## The Repository Structure
-The root folder started with the programming language I used.
-Inside of those folders contains the technologies/frameworks I used.
+The extensions list is grouped by its prgramming language.
+Inside of those folders contains the technologies/frameworks that are used.
 Here is the structure of this repository in the tree view:

 <pre>
 .